Early Learning House

-Early Learning House or simply the House Series is a collection of four main educational video games and two compilations for the Windows and Macintosh platforms, developed by Theatrix Interactive, Inc. and published by Edmark software.
-Each different game focuses on a particular major learning category with selectable skill settings for preschooler, kindergarten and elementary learners.
+Early Learning House or simply the House Series is a collection of four main educational video games and two compilations for Windows and Classic Mac OS, developed by Theatrix Interactive and published by Edmark software.
+Each game focuses on a particular learning category with selectable skill settings for preschooler, kindergarten and elementary learners.
 Millie's Math House (1992) on mathematics, Bailey's Book House (1993) on language, Sammy's Science House (1994) on science, and Trudy's Time and Place House (1995) on history and geography.
 A spin-off, Stanley's Sticker Stories (1996), sees players create animated storybooks with the series' characters.
 Millie & Bailey Preschool and Millie & Bailey Kindergarten each contain the combined activities from two of the four software products.
 In addition the programs can be configured by an adult mode to suit students with special needs.
 Most of the activities in every game have two modes, one to allow learners to explore and try it out for themselves and the other for learners to follow specific tasks set by the game characters.
 Learners also have the option to print pictures of creative activities and record sounds in phonics activities.
 Later the games were re-developed by Houghton Mifflin Harcourt Learning Technology and re-published by The Learning Company with newer graphics and additional activities.